© 1972-2007 Yirmәyâhu Bën-Dâwid

 "It is told of Rabi Hiyyâ and Rabi Shim·on that they walked in the valley of Arbela early in the morning and saw the dawn breaking on the horizon.
 Thereupon Rabi Hiyyâ said: 'So, too, is Israel's redemption; at first it will be only slightly visible, then it will shine forth more brightly, and only afterwards will it break forth in all of its glory.'"
 (Midrâsh Shir ha-Shirim Rabâh, VI, 10).

 Ribi Yәhoshua said, "Yet, as it was in the days of Noakh, so shall it be in the Shәkhinâh of the person [i.e., Mâshiakh].
 For so they were in the days which were before the Mabul — eating and drinking, being fruitful and multiplying until the day Noakh went into the Teivâh.
 They did not know until the Mabul came and picked them all up.
-Thus shall the Shәkhinâh of the person [i.e., Mâshiakh] also be" (The Nәtzârim Reconstruction of Hebrew Matityahu (NHM) 24:37ff).
+Thus shall the Shәkhinâh of the person [i.e., Mâshiakh] also be" (NHM 24:37ff).

-All over the world, for the first time since 135 C.E. significant numbers of born Jews who had been following Christianity are being won back from Christianity & J*e*s*u*s to Torâh through the Shәkhinâh and (pre-135 C.E. pro-Torâh) teachings of Ribi Yәhoshua reconstructed from the earliest extant sources and published by the Nәtzârim of Ra·ananâ(h), Israel.
+All over the world, for the first time since 135 C.E. significant numbers of born Jews who had been following Christianity are being won back from Christianity & Jesus to Torâh through the Shәkhinâh and (pre-135 C.E. pro-Torâh) teachings of Ribi Yәhoshua reconstructed from the earliest extant sources and published by the Nәtzârim of Ra·ananâ(h), Israel.

-Nәtzârim books expose the deception of J*e*s*u*s — the arch-antithesis of Ribi Yәhoshua — which was perpetrated by the post-135 C.E. pagan Roman Hellenists through their allies, the Hellenist pseudo-Tzәdoqim Kohanim (aka Kohanei hâ-Rësha), who had predominated the Beit-ha-Miqdâsh since Yәhoshua Bën-Shimon II Bën-Tzâdoq (ca. B.C.E.
+Nәtzârim books expose the deception of Jesus — the arch-antithesis of Ribi Yәhoshua — which was perpetrated by the post-135 C.E. pagan Roman Hellenists through their allies, the Hellenist pseudo-Tzәdoqim Kohanim (aka Kohanei hâ-Rësha), who had predominated the Beit-ha-Miqdâsh since Yәhoshua Bën-Shimon II Bën-Tzâdoq (ca. B.C.E.
 170).
-As these estranged and assimilated Jews discover how they've been duped by the Hellenists into Christianity, they are abandoning the Roman counterfeit, J*e*s*u*s, to instead follow the exact opposite, Ribi Yәhoshua in non-selective Torâh-observance.
+As these estranged and assimilated Jews discover how they've been duped by the Hellenists into Christianity, they are abandoning the Roman counterfeit, Jesus, to instead follow the exact opposite, Ribi Yәhoshua in non-selective Torâh-observance.

 Our generation has already witnessed the prophesied re-establishment of the State of Israel which marks the end of the dispersion (the NT 'Times of the Gentiles') marking the beginning of the Messianic Era.
 Moreover, this generation has witnessed the 'regathering' of the people Yisra·eil to the land of Yisra·eil from the four corners of the earth.

-Shәmot 32.32; Dәvârim 8.16; Yәkhëzqeil 4.4; Yәshayâhu 53.4b, 53.10, 12; 64.4; Mishlei Shlomoh 3.12
+Shәmot 32.32; Dәvârim 8.16; Yәkhëzqeil 4.4; Yәshayâhu 53.4b, 53.10, 12; 64.4; Mi•shәl•eiꞋ ShәlomꞋ oh 3.12

 "20:40 Since one who truly mourns the righteous is forgiven all his sins, the death of the righteous is an atonement for their entire generation.
 Many righteous individuals therefore voluntarily accepted suffering and death for the sins of their generation.
 In doing so, they followed the example of Moses himself who pleaded for his people after the sin of the Golden Calf, "Now, if You would, please forgive their sin.
 If not, You can blot me out from the book that You have written (Exodus 32:32).
 It was in this spirit that G-d told His prophet, "You shall bear their sin" (Ezekiel 4:4).
 Regarding the type of righteous individual who gives his life for his generation, it is also written, "Surely he bore our sickness and suffered our anguish… he was wounded because of our transgressions, crushed because of our sins, his injury was a healing for us" (Isaiah 53:4).
 When the innocent joyfully accept suffering, they hasten the redemption, as it is written, "You struck the one who rejoiced in doing righteousness… and now we are delivered (Isaiah 64:4)." — Aryeh Kaplan, "Handbook of Jewish Thought," (Jerusalem: Moznaim & Wagshal, 1979), chapter on "Apparent Injustice."

 "20:44 There are times when G-d afflicts a person who is completely blameless and undeserving.
 Such afflictions are intended to attenuate the material barriers that obscure his light and strengthen him spiritually.
 He can then attain moral and spiritual heights beyond anything he was capable of realizing by his own efforts.
-These afflictions are called "sufferings of love" (יסורין של אהבה), regarding which it is written, "ha-Sheim corrects those whom He loves, just like a father [corrects] a child whom he cherishes" (Proverbs 3:12).
+These afflictions are called "sufferings of love" (éñåøéï ùì àäáä), regarding which it is written, "ha-Sheim corrects those whom He loves, just like a father [corrects] a child whom he cherishes" (Proverbs 3:12).
 If accepted with love, such suffering can bring a person to the loftiest spiritual heights, as the prophet said, "But G-d preferred to crush him with disease, [to see] if he would offer his soul as compensation… Surely, He will grant him a portion among the great" (Isaiah 53:10,12)." — Aryeh Kaplan, "Handbook of Jewish Thought," (Jerusalem: Moznaim & Wagshal, 1979), chapter on "Apparent Injustice."

 "20:47 At times, G-d brings undeserved suffering to the righteous to test them and make them realize their true potential.
 Similarly, it may be to demonstrate their greatness to others and thereby sanctify G-d's name by showing how the righteous do not serve G-d out of any thought of reward but accept suffering and still do not depart from Him.
 However, in all such cases, such suffering brings about a greater future reward, as we find, "He may have sent hardships to test you, but it was so that He would eventually do [all the more] good for you" (Deuteronomy 8:16)." — Aryeh Kaplan, "Handbook of Jewish Thought," (Jerusalem: Moznaim & Wagshal, 1979), chapter on "Apparent Injustice."